SakuraChaojun/CSCI_Workbook-/Computer Programming for Psychology/Assignment_4/README.md

 ---

 #### For loop exercises
-Please refer to the code:
+Please refer to the code:[For loop exercises](https://github.com/SakuraChaojun/selected-courses/blob/main/Computer%20Programming%20for%20Psychology/Assignment_4/For%20loop%20exercises.py)

+---

+####